react-native-webrtc/react-native-incall-manager/README.md

 ## Usage:

-This module implement a basic handle logic automatically, just:
+This module implements a basic handle logic automatically, just:

 ```javascript
 import InCallManager from 'react-native-incall-manager';